 Your teeth are part of one big happy family, but when one of them is damaged or otherwise fails, the whole group suffers.
-The good news is that many instances of damage to teeth can be repaired with dental crowns, which are “covers” made from specially-designed and durable materials typically colored in a shade to naturally blend with your existing teeth.
+The good news is that many instances of damage to teeth can be repaired with dental crowns, which are “covers” made from specially-designed and durable materials typically colored in the shade to naturally blend with your existing teeth.

 Reasons for needing a crown vary, but some of the most common include:

-Once the crown procedure is complete it doesn’t take much time to adjust to the feel of the crown on your repaired tooth.
+Once the crown procedure is complete, it doesn’t take much time to adjust to the feel of the crown on your repaired tooth.
 However, some foods can complicate the process and make your adjustment period more challenging.
-These kinds of food will not negatively affect your dental crown but if they make eating uncomfortable, you should at least temporarily eliminate them from your diet:
+These kinds of food will not negatively affect your dental crown, but if they make eating uncomfortable, you should at least temporarily eliminate them from your diet:

 While the lifespan of a dental crown varies, your oral hygiene habits go a long way in extending that time frame.
 In addition to brushing, flossing, and rinsing with antibacterial mouthwash; be aware of and follow these tips:

-If your crown does fall off, do not attempt to “glue” it back into place and most definitely do not ignore it and choose to simply put up with it.
+If your crown does fall off, do not attempt to “glue” it back into place, and most definitely do not ignore it and choose to simply put up with it.
 Use a temporary adhesive like Fixodent to keep the crown in place until your dentist can have a look.